Data driven. Versatile.

 Yep – and that’s where things get complicated.

-In a world that’s constantly demanding more privacy online (link to previous blog + news article on Apple changes), personalised experiences can sometimes have the opposite effect, causing people to be put off by how much you seem to know about them.
+In a world that’s constantly demanding more privacy online, personalised experiences can sometimes have the opposite effect, causing people to be put off by how much you seem to know about them.

 This leads us to The Privacy Paradox: the fascinating inconsistency between how a consumer protects their privacy and how they actually behave in the online marketplace.